2105 - Sick Leave

 Accumulation Limit/Rollover

-Sick Leave may be accumulated without limit.
+Sick leave may be accumulated without limit.

 Break in Service